Emeritus Professor of Law

 Barbara Blumenfeld joined the UNM law faculty in 1995 to lead the school's legal writing program.
 As director, she designs materials for the first-year Legal Reasoning, Research and Writing and Advocacy courses.
 She established the New Mexico Court of Appeals Annual Appellate Advocacy Tournament for first-year students.
 Judges for the competition include members of the New Mexico Court of Appeals.

-Blumenfeld also helps second- and third-year students prepare and write research papers.
-She diagnoses student writing problems and designs special programs and works with students who need remedial assistance in that area.
+Before retiring in 2012, Blumenfeld also helped second- and third-year students prepare and write research papers.
+She diagnosed student writing problems and designed special programs and worked with students who needed remedial assistance in that area.
 From 1996 - 2003, she served as director of the law school's Pre-Enrollment Preparatory Program and developed the curriculum for the summer program.
 She has also taught in the PLSI Program.